Ski tips for skiing powder

 Make smooth shaped turns

-Go for smooth fluid movements, this will encourage smooth shaped turns.
+Go for smooth fluid movements and turns with a smooth, curved shape.
+This will encourage a more fluid off piste skiing run.
 Any abrupt movements or turns will have an abrupt effect on your balance.
 Smooth turns and a good rhythm are essential for a fluid powder skiing run.

 Push the heels downwards